On uniform flag bundles on Fano manifolds: Uniform flag bundles

 Now, adjunction tells us that so $\pi_{|X'}$ is an \'etale cover of $X$, contradicting that $X$ is rationally chain connected, and hence simply connected, unless $X'$ is a section of $\pi$.

-This section satisfies the hypotheses of Corollary \ref{cor:decompo1}, so we may conclude that $ \pi: Y\to X$ is diagonalizable, i.e., $\pi$ is defined by a cocycle in $H^1(X,(\C^*)^n) \simeq \Pic(X)^n$; let $L_1,\dots L_n\in\Pic(X)$ be the line bundles in $X$ determined by this cocycle.
+By Corollary \ref{cor:decompo1} we may conclude that $ \pi: Y\to X$ is diagonalizable, i.e., $\pi$ is defined by a cocycle in $H^1(X,(\C^*)^n) \simeq \Pic(X)^n$; let $L_1,\dots, L_n\in\Pic(X)$ be the line bundles in $X$ determined by this cocycle.
 Since the restriction of $Y$ to any rational curve of the families $\cM_i$ is trivial, it follows that $L_1,\dots,L_n$ are trivial on each one of this curves.
 But $X$ is rationally chain connected with respect to the families $\cM_i$, therefore the line bundles $L_j$ are numerically trivial.
-Finally, since $X$ is simply connected, it follows that $H^1(X,\cO_X)=0$, and hence that the map $\Pic(X)\to H^2(X,\Z)$ is injective: this tells us that the line bundles $L_j$ are trivial, which is equivalent to say that the cocycle determining the bundle is trivial. \end{proof}
+Finally, since $X$ is rationally connected, arguing as in the case of $X'$ above, we conclude that the line bundles $L_j$ are trivial, which is equivalent to say that the cocycle determining the bundle is trivial. \end{proof}

-As a consequence of Theorem \ref{thm:trivial1}, taking in account that a rational homogeneous bundle is trivial iff its associated flag bundle is trivial we get the following:
+As a consequence of Theorem \ref{thm:trivial1}, taking in account that a rational homogeneous bundle is trivial if and only if its associated flag bundle is trivial we get: